AungMyoKyaw/DhammaStream/supabase-seeder/README.md

 ## Troubleshooting

 - Ensure your Supabase key has service-role privileges to insert data.
-- Confirm your Supabase tables match the expected schema (see `src/create-tables.ts` and `docs/Database_Documentation.md`).
+- Confirm your Supabase tables match the expected schema (see `src/create-tables.ts`).
 - Check network connectivity and retry if necessary.
 - Review logs for skipped or errored records.
 - For schema issues, re-run the migration and table creation scripts.